Spawn: Armageddon: Gameplay

-Gameplay focuses on fast and stylish combat gaining high breakable items, Souls, Technique points, comic covers, Time and Ranks.
-Spawn's main weapon is the Agony Axe (formed by his cape), which can cut through any demon.
-He is also armed with his trademark chains, which attack with great accuracy and speed.
-Spawn can find firearms to use on stronger demons.
-He is capable of using various hellish powers, particularly the necroplasm.
-The game features upgrades; Spawn must collect demon souls in order to buy ammunition, upgrade his weapons and increase his maximum health or necroplasm bar.
+Gameplay centers on fast-paced and stylish combat, where players collect valuable breakable items, Souls, Technique points, comic covers, Time, and Ranks.
+Spawn’s primary weapon is the Agony Axe, a formidable blade formed from his cape, capable of cutting through any demon.
+He is also equipped with his signature chains, which deliver precise and rapid attacks.
+Additionally, Spawn can acquire firearms to combat stronger demons.
+He wields various hellish powers, notably the necroplasm, a mystical substance central to his abilities.
+The game includes upgrade mechanics, requiring Spawn to gather demon souls to purchase ammunition, enhance weapons, and increase maximum health or necroplasm capacity.

 Plot

 Spawn stands on a decrepit rooftop in New York City.
 He receives flashbacks of his former life, and his betrayal by Jason Wynn.
 A green flash of light tears through the city, signaling the demon's war against the angels in battle known as Armageddon.
 Knocked off the rooftops, Spawn takes to the street to answer the call and get revenge.

 Various characters from the Spawn comic book are featured in the game.